huggingface/blog/embedding-quantization.md

 [Yamada et al. (2021)](https://arxiv.org/abs/2106.00882) introduced a rescore step, which they called *rerank*, to boost the performance.
 They proposed that the `float32` query embedding could be compared with the binary document embeddings using dot-product.
 In practice, we first retrieve `rescore_multiplier * top_k` results with the binary query embedding and the binary document embeddings -- i.e., the list of the first k results of the double-binary retrieval --  and then rescore that list of binary document embeddings with the `float32` query embedding.

 By applying this novel rescoring step, we are able to preserve up to ~96% of the total retrieval performance, while reducing the memory and disk space usage by 32x and improving the retrieval speed by up to 32x as well.
+Without the rescoring, we are able to preserve roughly ~92.5% of the total retrieval performance.

 #### Binary Quantization in Sentence Transformers